chikashishirozu/schedule_manager/Steps required to get.md

 # Steps required to get your application up and running
 $ sudo apt install composer php php-sqlite3 sqlite3

-setting php.ini timezone extension langage
+setting php.ini timezone extension language

 # 1. Check your database settings
 Edit the Laravel .env file to set the connection information for the database you want to use.